-HARWICH TOWN COUNCIL COVID-SECURE MEASURES FROM 19th JULY 2021
+HARWICH TOWN COUNCIL COVID-SECURE MEASURES (Updated 15th Dec 21)

-Further to the lifting of restrictions on 19th July, many of our existing control measures are no longer legal requirements, however our main priority continues to be the safety of our staff as well as our customers, visitors, volunteers and contractors.
+Further to the introduction of Covid-19 Plan B restrictions by the Government, which came into force following a Government announcement on 8th December, many of our existing control measures remain unchanged.
+Our main priority continues to be the safety of our staff as well as our customers, visitors, volunteers and contractors.
 This is why we have decided to keep all key protection measures in place until further notice, including:

 - Frequent cleaning of used touchpoints